RevoU-FSSE-2/week-5-SherinOlivia/README.md

 `git checkout -b branch-name`
 i.e `git checkout -b header-and-banner`

-2. Git push to branch
+2. **Git push to branch**
 - Initial/first push (of the branch):
 `git push --set-upstream origin branch-name` i.e `git push --set-upstream origin header-and-banner`
-- Second and onwards push (of the branch): `git push branch-name` i.e `git-push header-and-banner`
+- Second and onwards push (of the branch): `git push`

 [Author's Note, for every new branch, we will have to use the `--set-upstream origin command`, because it sets the branch as the default target to push into.]

-3. Pull Request
+3. **Pull Request**

-After pushing to the repository, we will be able to create a pull request and review the changes before merging the code.
+After pushing, head to the repository to open a pull request and review the changes before merging the code.
 - Create Pull Request through Github's Repository
 ![Pull-Request](https://raw.githubusercontent.com/RevoU-FSSE-2/week-5-SherinOlivia/documentation/assets/MDimgs/PullRequest.webp)
 - Edit the commit messages to fully explain the updates then click Merge Pull Request